Recognizing Visibility Graphs of Polygons with Holes and Internal-External Visibility Graphs of Polygons: Preliminaries and Definitions

 Trivially, if an instance of the \textit{LineArrangement} problem is realizable, it has a \textit{PseudoLineArrangement} realization as well.
-On the other hand, if an instance of the pseudo \textit{LineArrangement} has a realization in which all segments of each pseudo line lie on the same line, the input instance has also a \textit{LineArrangement} realization as well.
+On the other hand, if an instance of the \textit{PseudoLineArrangement} has a realization in which all segments of each pseudo-line lie on the same line, the input instance has also a \textit{LineArrangement} realization as well.

-Therefore, we can describe the \textit{LineArrangement} problem as follows: \begin{itemize} \item Is it possible to stretch a \textit{PseudoLineArrangement} of a given line arragement description such that each pseudo line lies on a single line? \end{itemize} This problem is known as "Stretchability".
-As stated before, pseudo line arragement belongs to the $P$ complexity class and can be recognized and reconstructed efficiently(Algorithm~\ref{alg:A}).
-Therefore, $\exists \Real-Completeness$ of \textit{LineArrangement} implies that the stretchability is $\exists \Real-Complete$.
+Therefore, we can describe the \textit{LineArrangement} problem as follows: \begin{itemize} \item Is it possible to stretch a \textit{PseudoLineArrangement} of a given line arrangement description such that each pseudo-line lies on a single line? \end{itemize} This problem is known as \textit{Stretchability}.
+As stated before, pseudo-line arrangement belongs to the $P$ complexity class and can be recognized and reconstructed efficiently(Algorithm~\ref{alg:A}).
+Therefore, $\exists \Real\text{-}Completeness$ of \textit{LineArrangement} implies that \textit{Stretchability} is $\exists \Real\text{-}Complete$.